jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 Thus, canceling the Lagrange Multiplier $$\lambda_w$$, we finally have our solution:
 > <img src="https://latex.codecogs.com/gif.latex?\dpi{120}&space;w&space;=&space;\frac{\boldsymbol{C_{\sigma}^{-1}}&space;\cdot&space;\boldsymbol{\vec{1}}}{(\boldsymbol{C_{\sigma}^{-1}}&space;\cdot&space;\boldsymbol{\vec{1}})^\top&space;\cdot&space;\boldsymbol{\vec{1}}}" title="w = \frac{\boldsymbol{C_{\sigma}^{-1}} \cdot \boldsymbol{\vec{1}}}{(\boldsymbol{C_{\sigma}^{-1}} \cdot \boldsymbol{\vec{1}})^\top \cdot \boldsymbol{\vec{1}}}" />

-- We will demonstrate the derived solution in code below when constructing an overarching function for both computational & analytical approaches.
+#### Constraints & The Need for Computation
-- The Lagrangian Method can be further complexified, adding more constraints into the system, with each constraint associated with a Lagrange Multiplier, increasing the dimensionality of the FOCs, then proceed on solving it backwards.
+The Lagrangian Method can be further complexified, adding more constraints into the system, with each constraint associated with a Lagrange Multiplier, increasing the dimensionality of the FOCs, then proceed on solving it backwards:
-- From the Sharpe Ratio, we can establish an equality constraint(=) on the portfolio's return, then solve for the global minimum variance solution of such return.
-Iterating over a range of all possible returns and perform the same step will give you the [efficient frontier](https://en.wikipedia.org/wiki/Efficient_frontier "efficient frontier") (there are many posts demonstrating this.
-Perhaps I will add one of my own though it is not necessary at the moment).
+> We can establish an equality constraint(=) on the portfolio's return, then solve for the global minimum variance solution of such return.
+Iterating over a range of all possible returns and perform the same step will give you the [efficient frontier](https://en.wikipedia.org/wiki/Efficient_frontier "efficient frontier")
-- For the additional mathematics on adding the returns equality constraint, again, check out this [lecture notes](https://faculty.washington.edu/ezivot/econ424/portfolioTheoryMatrix.pdf "lecture notes").
+For the additional mathematics on adding the returns equality constraint, again, check out this [lecture notes](https://faculty.washington.edu/ezivot/econ424/portfolioTheoryMatrix.pdf "lecture notes").

 When establishing *inequality constraints(<,>,<=,>=)*, the mathematics can get very arduous to go over, let alone an intricate list of equality constraints (=).
 This is where computational power comes in.